 \section{Group Sparse Signals and Distributed Sensing}

 We consider the problem of recovering signals with a low-complexity structure in the form of group-sparsity from partial observations.
 These partial observations are modeled by means of block diagonal measurement matrices.
-In particular, we assume a vector $\vmx \in \C^\dimxtot$, which we decompose into $\numG$ nonoverlapping groups, is observed by $\numO$ sensors.
-For simplicity, we assume that $\dimxtot$ is an integer multiple of $\numO$ such that $\dimxtot = \dimx\numO$ with $\dimx \in \N$.
-To define the group-sparsity structure on $\vmx$, we partition the set $[\dimxtot]$ into $\numG$ groups as follows.
+In particular, we assume a vector $\vmx \in \C^\dimxtot$, which we decompose into $\numG$ nonoverlapping groups, is observed by $\numO$ sensors. {In general, each sensor $i$, $i\in[\numO]$ has a $d_i$ dimensional observation such that $D=\sum_{i=1}^\numO d_i$.
+For simplicity of presentation, we assume that $\dimxtot$ is an integer multiple of $\numO$ such that $\dimxtot = \dimx\numO$ with $\dimx \in \N$ and $d_i=\dimx$ for all $i\in[\numO]$.
+All the arguments in this paper can be reworked for the former case.} To define the group-sparsity structure on $\vmx$, we partition the set $[\dimxtot]$ into $\numG$ groups as follows.